SlattCarti-afk/Guild-Bot-Legal/terms.md

 ---

-## 1. Agreement to Terms
+## 1. Acceptance of Terms
-By using **GUILD-BOT** (“the Bot”), you agree to follow these Terms of Service.
+By using **GUILD-BOT** (“the Bot”), you agree to these Terms of Service.
-If you do not agree, please do not use the Bot.
+If you do not agree, you should not use the Bot.

 ---

-## 2. Service Overview
+## 2. Description of Service
-**GUILD-BOT** is a free Discord bot that allows users to search and organize tags, server links, and related content.
+**GUILD-BOT** is a free Discord bot designed to help users manage and organize tags and server links.
-The Bot is provided **“as is”** without any warranties or guarantees.
+The Bot is offered **“as is”**, with no guarantees or warranties of any kind.

 ---

-## 3. User Obligations
+## 3. User Responsibilities
-- You must comply with **Discord’s Terms of Service** and **Community Guidelines**.
+Users must follow **Discord’s Terms of Service** and **Community Guidelines**.
-- Abuse, spamming, or other misuse of the Bot may result in **removal of access at our discretion**.
+Any misuse of the Bot may result in access being revoked without prior notice.

 ---

-## 4. Data Handling
+## 4. Data Collection
-The Bot collects only minimal data such as:
-- **Discord User IDs**
-- **Server IDs**
+We only collect basic information such as **Discord user IDs** (and server IDs where needed).

-This data is used primarily for managing first-time user prompts and tag-related functionality.
+This data is used to handle first-time user notifications and provide tag features.
-For more details please refer to our privacy policy**.
+For details, see our **[Privacy Policy](./PRIVACY.md)**.

 ---

-## 5. Changes & Termination
+## 5. Modifications and Termination
-We may **modify, suspend, or discontinue** the Bot at any time without prior notice.
+We may update, alter, or shut down the Bot at any time without warning.
-We are not responsible for any direct or indirect losses caused by downtime or changes.
+We are not responsible for any losses or damages caused by such updates or downtime.

 ---

-## 6. Liability Disclaimer
+## 6. Limitation of Liability
-The Bot is provided **without warranties of any kind**.
+The Bot is provided **“as is”** without any type of warranty.
-We are not liable for damages, losses, or issues that may occur from using the Bot.
+We are not liable for direct, indirect, or incidental damages that may result from using the Bot.

 ---

-## 7. Contact Information
+## 7. Contact
-For questions or concerns about these Terms, please reach out to us at:
+For questions about these Terms, you can contact us at:

 - 📧 Email: **altone733@gmail.com**
 - 💬 Discord: [Support Server](https://discord.gg/aQhR9fr2mV)